ImSwitch/ImSwitch/docs/use-cases.rst

 acquisition of the experiment.

 Bright-field correction is used to correct for the uneven illumination of the field of, i.e. sample.
-In principle it is relevant mostly for transmission measurements, however, reflection/scatter of the excitation and leakage through the emission filter or very low emissive sample might result in need of bright-field correction for the fluorescence too (should be avoided however, because the major reflector and scattrer is the sample itself, and therefore precise bright-field is difficult to get).
+In principle it is relevant mostly for transmission measurements, however, reflection/scatter of the excitation and leakage through the emission filter or very low emissive sample might result in need of bright-field correction for the fluorescence too (should be avoided however, because the major reflector and scatter is the sample itself, and therefore precise bright-field is difficult to get).
 The bright-field acquisition should have the same exposure time as the acquisition of the experiment.

-Intensity correction for fluctuating light source intensity is applied separately in the preprocessing widget and essentially tracks intensity of corners of the camera along the volume acquisiiton.
+Intensity correction for fluctuating light source intensity is applied separately in the preprocessing widget and essentially tracks intensity of corners of the camera along the volume acquisition.

 Practical notes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 * For short exposure times on the order of 10s of ms, the motor stepping is the limiting factor in the speed of the acquisition.
 For longer exposure times, necessary for fluorescence imaging, the camera snap time will dominate the scan time.
 * If you want to acquire same datasets at different conditions, do not set zero on the rotator, and do NOT run the continuous rotation.
 Both will result in losing your rotator 0 posision.
-* Use preferably the ``noRAM`` option, because it speeds up the acquisiiton, as the time to update the viewer with the 3D volume is linearly increasing (O(n)) and can be significant for big volumes.
+* Use preferably the ``noRAM`` option, because it speeds up the acquisition, as the time to update the viewer with the 3D volume is linearly increasing (O(n)) and can be significant for big volumes.

 Demo experiment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~